Huey-Magoos-IT/magooos-site/memory-bank/activeContext.md

 - We need to adapt the state management to work with the Group creation/editing flow
 - The UI should maintain consistency with the reporting page for better user experience
 - We should preserve all existing functionality while enhancing the interface
+- Location selection now requires at least one location to be selected before submission
+- Proper undo functionality tracks the last action and previous state for better user experience